Sinjhin/sinjhin/README.md

 After 20+ years in tech, independently discovering (or stumbling into) genetic algorithms in high school (2005), and being absolutely fascinated by AI ever since; I'm finally taking the leap to start Ardea and build what I've always envisioned.
 What I believe AI should be.

-Evolutionary AI that genuinely augments human capability, forms, grows, mutates, and othogonally ideates.
+Evolutionary AI that genuinely augments human capability, forms, grows, mutates, and orthogonally ideates.
 AI with a sensical underlying representation of the world.
 AI that extends rather than replaces you.

 The end goal however?
 It's lofty.
-Conciousness.
+Consciousness.

 About to start raising seed to make this vision real.
 If any of this resonates.. reach out, I'd love to connect.